rogerhurwitz/yaht/rules.md

 score card according to the JOKER RULES below.

 **JOKER RULES:** Score the total of all 5 dice in the appropriate Upper Section box.
-If this box has already been filled in, score as follows in any lope Lower Section box:
+If this box has already been filled in, score as follows in any free Lower Section box:
 - *3 of a Kind:* Total of all 5 dice
 - *4 of a Kind:* Total of all 5 dice